-Failing to ask yourself this question is dangerous to the entire self-development process.
-This is especially for women, since we tend to be more sensitive to the feelings and needs of our loved ones.
+If you don't ask yourself this question, you might endanger the entire self-development process.
+This is especially so in the case of women, since we tend to be more sensitive to the feelings and needs of our loved ones.

 Question #5 – What is the absolute first step I must make to begin my personal development?

-When you can logically answer the question: “What is the absolute first step I must make to begin my personal development?” you KNOW you have broken down your journey into smaller, less intimidating steps.
+“What is the absolute first step I must make to begin my personal development?”

-This produces feelings of achievement and control very early in the process, an important advantage for the rest of the growth.
+In addition, taking a "baby step" as your first step, gives you a feeling of achievement and control very early in the process.
+This is an important advantage for the rest of the growth.

 So there you have them, my take on the top 5 questions to ask yourself when working on personal development.

-Answering these questions in a simple, clear and honest manner will ensure that you manage your own personal development, regardless of whoever you select to coach you along the way.
+Answering these questions in a simple, clear and honest manner will ensure that you begin to manage your own self development, regardless of who you select to coach you along the way.